federico-vonwernich-ueno/personal-utility-scripts/nullplatform-setup/README.md

 ## Best Practices

-1. Use dry-run first: `--dry-run` before creating resources
+1. **Always use dry-run first**: `--dry-run` to preview before creating resources
-2. Version control your config (without secrets)
+2. **Version control your config**: Commit YAML files (without secrets) to git
-3. Use secrets management for API keys and parameter values
+3. **Use environment variables for secrets**: Never hardcode API keys or sensitive values
-4. Create resources in stages to manage dependencies
-5. Document resource IDs for future reference
-6. Test in non-production environment first
+4. **Create namespace first**: Ensure namespace exists before running script
+5. **Group related resources**: Keep applications and their resources together in config
+6. **Use meaningful names**: Clear application and scope names help with debugging
+7. **Test in non-production**: Create a test namespace to validate config first
+8. **Start simple**: Begin with basic config, then add complexity gradually

 ## Security Notes